sushma95/sushma95.github.io/README.md

    * To create a link, enclose the link text in brackets (e.g., [markdownguide]) and then follow it immediately with the URL in parentheses (e.g., (https://www.markdownguide.org)).

-   * The rendered output looks like this:
+   * The rendered output looks like the below if correct syntax is followed:

    * My favorite markdown "go to" website is [Markdownguide](https://www.markdownguide.org).